Gerard-Lahuerta/xnap-project-matcad/README.md

 This behavior is not compleatly understood but the register while training given makes us conclude the following statments:

--
--
--

-However, this conclusions may be wrong and this behavior (that has in a similar way the alpha version in the eraliest epochs of the trainig process) could be explained by not having enough epochs to train.
+- Architecture problem, CNN encoder-decoder not appropiate for the task.
+- Wrong training for this model.
+- The appropriate parameters for the model are not used (learning rate or optimizer, for example).
+Despite having tried various optimizers, losses and learning rates, the model does not seem to learn correctly.

+One of the first suspicions about the malfunction of the model was the lack of epochs, however, we studied the model using 2000 epochs and saw that it was only capable of coloring in brown tones and some greenish areas, but in an almost imperceptible way.

-Although the statements obteined in the register while trainig or the hypothesis of not having enough epochs, the new model (model 3) gives a new possibility branch to give better performance and in the early testing show quite better results.
+The new model (model 3) gives a new possibility branch to give better performance and in the early testing shows quite better results.

 Moreover, trying to obtain more conclusions on what makes de beta version give that bad results, the alpha version was tested with the beta dataset (to compare results because this version was not thought to train with more than one image) and gave significant better results (but with a huge amount of epochs respect the training done with the dataset it was testet initialy).

-Gotta point out that this last behaviour (that the alpha verions obtained better results than it successor, the beta version), is a relevant evidence of the hypothesis explained that the beta version does not train with enough epochs.
-But with the right amount of time it would need to determine this possibility or to obtain better results; the option of dismiss this model and take to the model 3 became our decision.

 ## Model 3